uoa-compsci399-s2-2022/399capstone-p-np/README.md

 We have collected the data from (https://www.calendar.auckland.ac.nz/en/courses/faculty-of-science/chemistry.html).
 We had to use a web scraper to collect all the data and we are unable to determine what courses are still running but have made it update every year so when the courses change the database is automaticly updated

+## Future ideas

+To expand upon this website we think that adding a drag and drop system would be ideal to allow users to shift what year a course is in.

+We also think that the data entry is slow and tedious and that a faster way of entering data would be good however we're unsure how to implement this.

+Internaly we think that the way data is passed from the GUI to the python isn't correct and needs revisment

+We also think that the database's naming and primary key structure needs to be redone and making every course have a number and a degree seperate from each other isn't efficient and has coused many issues and will continue to do so until revised.
+Although the cost to do that is probably more than the cost to deal with the issues that it generates.

+## Acknowledgements
+We used the base code from the 235 software devalopment methodologies course.
+We also acknowledge the use of team-frogs assignment 2 website where we grabed large amounts of code and adapted them to this project